thewhitetulip/intro-to-vuejs/5_interacting_with_backend.md

       $('#addNoteModal').modal('show');
     },

-After this call is succesfully completed, the user will see the `Update Task` button which will call our `UpdateTask` method.
+After this call is successfully completed, the user will see the `Update Task` button which will call our `UpdateTask` method.

     UpdateTask: function (item) {
       this.$http.post('/task/', this.task, {